wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 * No more expired coupons, links or deals for you to deal with!
 * The entire plugin has been optimized for SEO purposes and currently supports both the US and UK markets.

-The widget can be used as a standalone feature and has been optimized for the standard 300 X 250 sidebar ad size.
-Now you can finally replace those ugly sidebar ads with a fully functional widget that allows users to search for coupons by category or keyword!!

-When you are ready and have your [API key](http://ee.savings.com/about/affiliates/application "Partner with Savings.com!"), simply follow the instructions on the next tab.

 *Note: We will be releasing FAQs and Best Practices shortly!*
 Plugin Website: www.partnerwithsavings.com